CALL (02) 9610 1046

 Once all the information has been gathered and the contributions and needs have been assessed, the next step is to reach an agreement.
 This can be done in several ways:

-It’s important to note that there are time limits on when you can apply for a property settlement.
-In New South Wales, you must apply to the court for a property settlement:
+It is important to note that there are time limits on when you can apply to the court for a property settlement:

 Once a property settlement has been reached and finalised, it is generally binding.
 However, there are limited circumstances where a settlement can be changed, such as if there is new information that wasn’t available at the time of the settlement, or if a person’s financial position changes dramatically after the settlement is made.

 The property settlement process can be complex, especially when there are significant assets or debts, or if there are disagreements.
 It’s a good idea to seek advice from a family lawyer to ensure that you understand your rights and obligations.
-A lawyer can help you negotiate, represent you in court, or assist in drafting consent orders to make sure the settlement is fair and legally binding.
+Our experienced lawyers at MD Law Group can help you negotiate, represent you in court, or assist in drafting consent orders or financial agreements to make sure the settlement is fair and legally binding.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.